Payday Loan in Massachusetts: Are They Legal and How Do They Work?

 Next, build an emergency fund.
 Even saving $10 from every paycheck adds up.
 Having just $300 in a separate account can stop a flat tire or a broken phone from becoming a financial crisis.

 If you’re already in a pinch, don’t panic.
-Call your bill providers, like your electric or phone company, and ask for a hardship plan.
-Most companies would rather set up a payment schedule than have you not pay at all.
+Call your bill providers, such as your electric or phone company, and ask about a hardship plan.
+Most companies would rather set up a payment schedule than go without payment altogether.
 You can also look into local charities or community programs that offer help with food or rent.

 In rare cases, you might feel like you have no choice but to take out a payday loan.
 If you’re facing an immediate eviction or a utility shut-off, a payday loan may seem like a lifesaver.
 But even in an emergency, these loans should be your last resort.